 Ease of Use

 If you’re looking for a way to curb your spending and stop using your credit card for your day-to-day spending because you keep spending more than you’ve budgeted, KOHO is a great solution!
-Don’t forget, use promo code MOMONEY20 to get $20 when you sign up for an account.
+Don’t forget, use promo code MOMONEYPROMO to get 1.50% cashback for 3 months when you sign up for an account.

 - Comes with app to track your spending

-- Can earn up to $60 for signing up (use code MOMONEY20)
+- Can earn 1.50% cashback for 3 months for signing up (use code MOMONEYPROMO)

-- Can earn additional $20 for each referral you make
+- Can earn additional cashback for each referral you make with your code

 - No monthly account fee